Brecel stages greatest Crucible comeback to beat Si

 But his temperament and ability to handle pressure was given its sternest examination as a barrage of Brecel pots saw the 2021 Scottish Open and 2022 Championship League winner take five consecutive frames on Friday evening to cut his lead - before he continued his fightback on Saturday.

+A difficult missed long red, plus his failure to dispatch more elementary pots on the yellow with the rest and a red to the corner, gave Brecel plenty of encouragement and the 28-year-old also won a tense 28th frame, the longest of the match, on the blue to draw level at 14-14 after Si had threatened to take a two-frame advantage into the interval.

+Having gone 16-14 up with a 73, the pressure appeared to switch back on to Brecel when Si crafted a superb break of 91 to claw his way back to 16-15, but 'the Belgian Bullet' knocked in a sensational pot on the red into the right corner to help clinch victory in a nervy 32nd frame.

-Analysis - Brecel displayed 'tremendous grit'
+Analysis - Brecel did it with 'swagger'

 1991 world champion John Parrott on BBC Two